 USDA Proposes Policies to Improve Food Access, Healthy Choices for Low-income Americans

-WASHINGTON, Feb.
-16, 2016 – U.S. Department of Agriculture (USDA) Under Secretary for Food, Nutrition and Consumer Services Kevin Concannon today announced a proposed rule designed to provide Supplemental Nutrition Assistance Program (SNAP) participants increased access to healthy foods by requiring stores that accept SNAP to stock a wider array of food choices.
+Washington, DC, Feb.
+16, 2016 – U.S. Department of Agriculture (USDA) Under Secretary for Food, Nutrition, and Consumer Services Kevin Concannon today announced a proposed rule designed to provide Supplemental Nutrition Assistance Program participants increased access to healthy foods by requiring stores that accept SNAP to stock a wider array of food choices.

 "USDA is committed to expanding access for SNAP participants to the types of foods that are important to a healthy diet," Concannon said.
 "This proposed rule ensures that retailers who accept SNAP benefits offer a variety of products to support healthy choices for those participating in the program."

 The 2014 Farm Bill (PL 113-79) required USDA to develop regulations to ensure that stores that accept SNAP offer a broader variety of healthy food choices.
 The stocking provisions in the proposed rule would require SNAP-authorized retail establishments to offer a larger inventory and variety of healthy food options so that recipients have access to more healthy food choices.
 SNAP retailers would be required to offer seven varieties of qualifying foods in four staple food groups for sale on a continuous basis, along with perishable foods in at least three of the four staple food groups.
 The staple foods groups are dairy products; breads and cereals; meats, poultry and fish; and fruits and vegetables.
 In addition, the proposal calls for retailers to stock at least six units within each variety, leading to a total of at least 168 required food items per store.